stevay/stevay.github.io/_posts/2018-12-31-Music-Analysis.md

 ## In Summary...

-Overall, per our data analysis, the main takeaways are as follows:
+Overall, per the data analysis, main takeaways are as follows:

 + The nineties was a pivotal decade for music, where we saw a shift in music genre taste, from Rock to Hip-Hop / R&B, Pop, and Electronic / Dance
 + Due to the rise in popularity for genres such as Hip-Hop, with songs that are very lyrically-driven, we see the shift in popular music features post the ninties, where: